 Gray Wolves

-The best time to see wolves is the peak of winter, and the Lamar Valley of Yellowstone’s northern range is the best spot on the planet for wolf viewing.
-The wide-open expanse is lined with trees covered in glittering ice crystals.
-The snow lays thickly drifted on the sloping hills and can be heard falling faintly through the park and faintly falling on a prowling wolf pack, which stands out in sharp contrast against the sea of white.
+The best time to see wolves is the peak of winter, and the wide-open expanse of the Lamar Valley—part of Yellowstone’s Northern Range—is the best spot on the planet for wolf viewing.
+The snow accumulates in thick drifts on the sloping hills and can be heard falling faintly through the park, including on a prowling wolf pack that stands out in sharp contrast against the sea of white.

 Nat Hab has a dedicated team of professional naturalists and biologists who possess intimate knowledge of wildlife behavior.
 Their constant communication with local wolf researchers grants travelers unparalleled access to wolf locations and activity.
 Despite the millions of visitors who scour through sage and shrubbery each year, WWF and Nat Hab’s Ultimate Wolf & Wildlife Safari ensures private experiences and close encounters with Yellowstone’s most elusive predators.